1) Kevin Willis

 16) Tim Duncan

 Of course Duncan was going to last to age 40.
 How could he not?
-Even when he started out in the NBA at age 21, Duncan was playing like a proverbial old man, with his bank shot jumpers, impeccable post moves, and discreet play making skills.
-This stood in stark contrast throughout his career to flashier, more dynamic rivals like Kevin Garnett, Kobe Bryant, and Shaquille O’Neal, the man who dubbed him “The Big Fundamental.”
-But Duncan was remarkably consistent, averaging 19+ points and 10+ rebounds per game in each of his first 12 NBA seasons, while earning Rookie of the Year, league MVP twice, and three Finals MVP awards.
-The Spurs clinched their fifth title during Duncan’s career in 2014, just a few weeks after he’d turned 38.
+Even when he started out in the NBA at age 21, Duncan was playing like a proverbial old man, with his bank shot jumpers and discreet post moves.
+This stood in stark contrast throughout his career to more dynamic rivals like Shaquille O’Neal, the man who dubbed him “The Big Fundamental.”
+Duncan was remarkably consistent, averaging 19+ points and 10+ rebounds per game in each of his first 12 NBA seasons, while earning Rookie of the Year, league MVP twice, and three Finals MVP awards.
+The Spurs clinched their fifth title of Duncan’s career in 2014, just a few weeks after he’d turned 38.
 The franchise legend hung around for two more seasons after that, making a 15th All-Star appearance in 2015, and then turning 40 during the 2016 playoffs, which ended with San Antonio losing to the Thunder in the Conference Semifinals.

 By the numbers: Age superlatives in NBA history, oldest player to…